EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Cancel a job

-Click the 'Delete job' (bin icon) by the job in the job table or click 'Delete' in the job details to cancel (delete) a running job.
+Click the 'Delete job' (red trash icon) by the job in the job table or click 'Delete' in the job details to cancel (delete) a running job.